 The theory of evolution implies that inanimate objects under some strange and unknown circumstances spontaneously gave birth to very primitive life forms.
 Evolutionists believe that humans, a relatively complex organism, evolved from simpler forms to complex forms of life for billions of years.

-In this article, I am going to look deeper into a missing link between reptiles and birds to answer a question where did feathered dinosaurs possibly come from.
+In this article, I am going to look deeper into a missing link between reptiles and birds and exploring the findings of the feathered dinosaurs.

 There is a famous theory out there explaining how the first primordial life was brought to Earth by comets or asteroids.
 This theory is known as the “panspermia” theory when simple life forms survive in their journey through the atmosphere and evolve into the species we see around us today.
 However, this theory is still untested.

 The researchers admitted it can’t be proven because it is difficult to test without examining a large amount of space.
 It is rare to find a group of molecules required for life to develop and sufficiently high densities of chemical reactions to occur.

 According to the Law of Biogenesis, simple live organisms can only come from another form of life that is already pre-existing.
 For example, bacteria and protozoa or any other kind of organism can only reproduce the same kind over and over.
 They can never come from non-living (inanimate) objects.

 The cell needs all its basic parts with their various functions, for survival; therefore, if the cell had evolved, it would have meant that billions of parts would have had to come into existence at the same time, in the same place, and then simultaneously come together in a precise order (Origins?, Ranganathan, B.G., p.
 15).

 Any living cell comes from pre-existing cells because they are extremely complex and unable to survive without all the necessary components and basic parts.

 Not a Missing Link

 The missing link is a term used to describe transitional morphologies and fossil forms that are believed to bridge the evolutionary gap between higher primates (apes and monkeys) and humans.